-VRS also comes in handy when your PC is powering a virtual reality (VR) headset.
-Instead of rendering pixels that won’t even be seen in the headset’s display, developers can implement VRS, so that a GPU will more closely render just the areas that will be seen in the headset’s display.
+VRS also comes in handy when your PC is powering your best VR headset.
+Instead of rendering pixels that won’t even be seen in the headset’s display, developers can implement VRS, so the GPU will more closely render only the areas that'll be seen in the headset’s display.

 VRS is supported by DirectX 12, a group of APIs (application programming interfaces) Microsoft made that communicates with a PC’s components for rendering 2D and 3D graphics, video rendering and playing audio.
 It also works with the older DirectX 11, OpenGL and Vulkan.
 Nvidia says it's working on integrating VRS with Unreal Engine and Unity.